 Running parallel to that thread is Brandon’s running for junior class president, complete with a campaign run (at odds) by competing aides Andrea & Kelly.
-The episode highlights the superficiality of politics, with Brandon the cool, popular candidate & his opponent, Michael (Scott Fults), the doofy, but smart candidate.
+The episode highlights the superficiality of politics, with Brandon the cool, popular candidate & his opponent, Michael (Scott Fults), the doofy-but-smart candidate.
 It’s never clear why Kelly & Donna are suddenly interested in school politics & both stories are wrapped up a little too neatly, but the episode does show the beginnings of a potential Kelly/Brandon attraction.

 It’s Only a Test (March 28, 1991)

-The ladies of 90210 (Brenda, Kelly & Donna) perform self breast exams on themselves after Kelly sees it in a women’s magazine she’s reading while they’re hanging out (it’s how they did it before the internet, kids).
+The ladies of 90210 (Brenda, Kelly & Donna) perform self breast exams on themselves after Kelly sees it in a women’s magazine she’s reading while they’re hanging out (this is how they did it before the internet, kids).
 Brenda’s thrown for a loop when she feels a lump, especially knowing her grandmother & aunt both died from cancer.

-Meanwhile, another test is looming for everyone – the dreaded SAT, which Brandon, Steve & Andrea in particular are stressed about, with Andrea pulling her usual complaint about unfair privilege/advantage (Steve can afford an expensive study-guide kit that others can’t) only to hang out with Steve on a study date so she can benefit from his “privilege” as well.
-Steve (of course) puts the moves on Andrea, literally jumping on her for a kiss that would’ve undoubtedly landed him in jail as of 2017.
+Meanwhile, another test is looming for everyone – the dreaded SAT, which Brandon, Steve & Andrea in particular are stressed about, with Andrea pulling her usual complaint about unfair privilege/advantage (Steve can afford an expensive study-guide kit that others can’t) only to hang out with Steve on a study date so she can benefit from his “privilege” too.
+Steve (of course) puts the moves on Andrea, literally jumping on her for a kiss that would’ve landed him in jail as of 2017.
 No worries, though; she liked it.

 But the episode’s emotional arc of Brenda’s cancer scare propels this outing, which does a reasonable job pulling at viewer’s heartstrings as the Walsh family’s concern builds until Brenda’s doctor (Melinda Culea) calls with the results of her biopsy.